freakMCD/aslstatus/README.md

 ---
 # components/

+components were taken from [slstatus](https://tools.suckless.org/slstatus) and have been modified to work with `pthread`, some have been completely rewritten

 all components are tested in `Linux`

 if you are using `OpenBSD` or `FreeBSD`, please tell me if it works corectly,